ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

 ## Monitoring the app with Mobile Analytics.

 You can record application logs and monitor data with the Mobile Analytics Client SDK.
 Developers can control when to send this data to the Mobile Analytics Service.
 When data is delivered to Mobile Analytics, you can use the Mobile Analytics console to get analytics insights about your mobile applications, devices, and application logs.
-1. Open the **Mobile Analytics** service from the mobile project you created or click on the three vertical dots next to the service and select **Open Dashboard**.
+1. Open the **Mobile Analytics** service from the mobile app you created or click on the three vertical dots next to the service and select **Open Dashboard**.
 2. You should see LIVE Users, Sessions and other App Data by disabling **Demo Mode**.
 You can filter the analytics information by
    - Date.
    - Application.